-.
-Equation shows the definition of a sticky HDP-HMM with unimodal emissions;is a sticky hyper-parameter and generally can be learned from data.
-Original HDP-HMM is a special case with .
+Equation shows the definition of a sticky HDP-HMM with unimodal emissions.
+The hyperparameter can be learned from data.
+The original formulation of an HDP-HMM is a special case with .
 From this equation we can see for each state (group) we have a simple unimodal emission distribution.
-This limitation can be addressed using a more general model
+This limitation can be addressed using a more general model: